Business Analytics Experiential Learning

 Past Client Companies & Projects

-The Carlson Analytics Lab has partnered with a diverse array of clients, ranging from startups to Fortune 100 companies.
-Our collaborators include major retailers, medical device manufacturers, top consulting firms, agribusinesses, entertainment destinations, government agencies, healthcare providers, and airlines.
+The Carlson Analytics Lab has partnered with a diverse array of clients, from startups to Fortune 100 companies.
+Collaborators include retailers, medical device manufacturers, consulting firms, agribusinesses, entertainment, government agencies, healthcare providers, and airlines.

 The Carlson Analytics Lab worked with Land O'Lakes to use consumer review data from channels including Facebook, Twitter, and Purinamills.com to build and deliver a dynamic analytical model.
 This model is helping the Purina marketing team better align product marketing messages with the ever-changing voice of their consumers.